symphonyoss/symphony-java-client/README.md

     * Real-time listeners on all room events
     * Enriches Room objects with associated system attributes
     * X-Pod Support
-* Presence Service
+* Presence Service (Disabled by default and NOT recommended for use)
     * Maintains an active cache of endpoint presence associated with single POD.
     * Real-time listeners on all presence changes
     * Request user presence
 * Connections request handling including auto-accept.
 * Attachment Support
 * Publish formatted articles (news) using ShareApi
-* Experimental firehose service
 * MessageML utilities
     * Support for command line processing
     * Conversion from MessageML to Text